PSYCHOL 2008 - Big Picture Psychology: Global Challenges, Psychological Perspectives

-Assessment Task Task Type Due Weighting Learning Outcome SGDE Participation Summative
+Assessment Task Task Type Due Weighting Learning Outcome Tutorial participation Summative

 Group Project Q & A presentation: In the final weeks of the course students will participate in a Q&A style forum on their particular global challenge.
 All group members will provide input into a panel discussion answering audience submitted questions.

-Assessment DetailSGDE Participation: Students engage in weekly small group activities involving group work, collaborative problem solving and discussion with peers and an academic facilitator (10%).
+Assessment DetailTutorial Participation: Students engage in weekly small group activities involving group work, collaborative problem solving and discussion with peers and an academic facilitator.

-Group Project and Q&A presentation: Small teams of students work together to identify a contemporary challenge; each team in the SGDE cass will work on a different challenge with team members each taking a different perspective in the global challenge they have adopted.
-Group presentations will be held in class in the form of a Psychology Q & A panel session with the team presenting a panel debate and discussion (answering audience questions).
-(20%)
+Group Project and Q&A presentation: Small teams of students work together to identify a contemporary challenge and develop a presentation.
+Group presentations will be held in class togetger with a Q & A panel session at the end.

-White Paper: Students will identify a global challenge and outline a position with supporting evidence to address the global challenge using psychological perspectives, and identify the limitations of the psychological approach along with the potential for inter-disciplinary contributions to solutions.
-(30%)
+Essay: Students will identify a global challenge and outline a position with supporting evidence to address the global challenge using psychological perspectives, and identify the limitations of the psychological approach along with the potential for inter-disciplinary contributions to solutions.

 SubmissionSubmissions for assessment will occur online via MyUni using the Turn-it-In submission tool.